-The other schools receiving first-place votes included OSU (three), Arizona (two) and Stanford, Washington and UCLA (one each).
+Others receiving first-place votes were OSU (three), Arizona (two) and Stanford, Washington and UCLA (one each).

 Washington coach Steve Sarkisian knows how lucky he is to have quarterback Jake Locker, who, despite the chance to go high in the NFL draft, returned for his senior season.

-He also knows how important Locker is to the Huskies.
+He also knows how important Locker is to UW.

 “If you want to win a Pac-10 championship, you have to find a way to win on the road,” in hostile environments, Sarkisian said.
 “Generally speaking, when you have a veteran quarterback, he’s the guy that can perform in that setting.

 “For us, having Jake as we go to Cal, as we go to USC, as we go to Arizona, as we go to Eugene and play Oregon, as we go to Provo … and play BYU, we’ll take that advantage of having that senior quarterback who has been in those environments.”

 The Huskies have another game that Sarkisian neglected to mention: at WSU for the Apple Cup on Dec.
 4.